superfly/docs/blueprints/sticky-sessions.html.md

 This is the preferred approach, but it does require you to have control over the client, typically a browser.
 The example below uses Rails' Hotwire [Turbo](https://turbo.hotwired.dev/) with [Stimulus](https://stimulus.hotwired.dev/) to send the required header.

-For this to work, the client needs some way of knowing what machine to route requests to.
+For this to work, the client needs some way of knowing what Machine to route requests to.
 This can be accomplished by adding attributes to the `<body>` tag in HTML responses.
 With Rails, those tags would be found in
 `app/views/layouts/application.html.erb`.

 An example `<body>` tag: